customgento/docs/pages/child-product-data-m2.md

 ---
 title: Child Product Data for Magento 2
 permalink: child-product-data-m2.html
-summary: "The extension Child Product Data for Magento 2 is a powerful module for Magento, designed to enhance the user experience and provide customers with detailed information about products.
-With this module installed, customers can directly access the data of child products associated to a configurable product."
+summary: "Child Product Data for Hyvä themes dynamically displays product data from child products, as soon as a variation is selected on a product detail page of a configurable product.
+This way, for example the name, SKU, description and product attributes are updated and the customer can see the data of the selected variation."
 sidebar: cpd_m2_sidebar
 toc: false
 ---